swarajaalla/infy_sb_tradefinance/README.md

 * 📄 **Document Management**

-  * Create and view trade finance documents
+  * Upload and update trade finance documents
-  * Store document metadata and hash values
+  * Automatic hash generation for each document
   * Organisation-specific document visibility

+* 🧾 **Ledger / Audit Trail**

+  * Immutable log of all document events:

+    * UPLOADED
+    * ACCESSED
+    * VERIFIED
+    * MODIFIED
+  * Viewable only by auditors

 * 👥 **User Management**

-  * Admin and Auditor can view all users
+  * Admin can view all users
-  * Other roles have restricted access
+  * Role and organisation assigned to each user

 * 📊 **Dashboard**

-  * Displays logged-in user details such as role and organisation
+  * Displays logged-in user role and organisation details

 ---